di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

  ```
 cd baselines; python3 baseline_task1_random.py
  ```
-If you submit the baseline on the shared task website, you should get a F1 score of 0.04494.
+If you submit the predictions of the baseline on the development set to the shared task website, you would get a F1 score of 0.04494.

 ### Task 2